zaguiini/react-native-pullie/readme.md

 ## 🤔 What on earth is that?

-This is a fully customizable pull-from-bottom-view, useful for displaying extra information on the screen without having to worry too much about space.
+This is a fully customizable pull-from-bottom `<View />`, useful for displaying extra information on the screen without having to worry too much about space.

 ## 📖 Installation